brefphp/bref/README.md

 $app->run();
 ```

-To run CLI commands in the lambda, simply run `bref cli` on your computer:
+To run CLI commands in the lambda, run `bref cli` on your computer:

 ```shell
 $ vendor/bin/bref cli